 Furthermore, radical monotheism is not synonymous with practicing Christianity, Judaism, or Islam.
-Even though the term "radical monotheism" may not appear in many nonwestern religions, radical monotheism is present almost everywhere as a lived center of value.
-When Hindus claim that all gods and goddesses are just expressions of one overall Beingness, that has an almost identical meaning with saying "There are no gods save Allah."
-A clear Hindu knows that the gods and goddesses they employ in their devotions are not the ultimate.
+Even though the term "radical monotheism" may not appear in nonwestern religions, radical monotheism is present almost everywhere as a lived center of value.
+When Hindus claim that all gods and goddesses are just expressions of one overall Beingness, that has an almost identical meaning with the Islamic saying "There are no gods save Allah."
+A clear Hindu knows that the gods and goddesses they employ in their devotions are not the Ultimate.
 Hindu practice, at its best, is a loyalty to the Oneness of Truth.
-And a clear Muslim knows that many centers of value exist that claim their relative loyalty, but these many centers of value are not "gods" for Islam - that is, they are are not ultimate for the living of human life.
+And a clear Muslim knows that many centers of value exist that claim their relative loyalty, but these many centers of value are not "gods" for Islam-that is, they are not Ultimate for the living of human life.
 The moods of Hinduism and Islam are vastly different, but their depth realizations can be seen as profoundly overlapping.

 The "Tao" of ancient China is another symbol for loyalty to that basic center of value that we are naming "radical monotheism."
 Elements of loyalty to the radical monotheistic center of value are present in almost every religion and in almost every region of the planet.
-The heritage of the Great Goddess, whose roots reach back at least 25,000 years, was viewed as a great womb that birthed all things and a great tomb who received them home.
+The heritage of the Great Goddess, whose roots reach back at least 25,000 years, was viewed as a great womb that birthed all things and a great tomb that received them home.
 Humans were fed and nurtured at her breasts.
-Loyalty to the meaning of this symbol surely functioned for many as a symbol for the same basic loyalty as the "radical monotheism" that H. Richard Niebuhr defined.
+Loyalty to the meaning of this symbol surely functioned for many as a symbol for the same basic loyalty as the "radical monotheism" that H. Richard Niebuhr clarified for us.

-I will maintain that "radical monotheism," as I (with help from H. Richard Niebuhr) am defining it here, is a universally present attitude open to all humans.
-In the next chapter I will explore how the basic attitude of radical monotheism can become the beginning point or foundation for our specific and practical ethical thinking.
+I will maintain that "radical monotheism," as I (with help from H. Richard Niebuhr) am defining it here, is a universally present ethical attitude that is available to all humans who have been made aware of their reduced loyalties and are willing to be open to the inclusive Reality in which we are all embedded.